leenasmushrooms/web/src/pages/faq/index.md

 3. Q. Where are you located

-	 A. We are located India at Mamalakavala on Piravom -Maneed Road of Ernakulam district the location is <https://maps.app.goo.gl/QvhUdszr1ViMteHa7>
+	 A. We are located India at Mamalakavala on Piravom -Maneed Road of Ernakulam district the location [link is] (<https://maps.app.goo.gl/QvhUdszr1ViMteHa7>)

 4. Can I visit your farm?